 - Legal judgments: If you have a judgment against you for such things as delinquent child support payments, it could harm your credit.

 - Collection agencies: Lenders will know if collection agencies are after you.

 - Overreaching: You might be seeking a loan outside what you can reasonably afford.

-Preventing Bad Credit
+Fixing or Preventing Bad Credit